Tree-valued resampling dynamics: Martingale Problems and applications: Limit points are compact

-\begin{remark}[Relative compactness criterion is only sufficient] By Theorem~2 of \cite{GrePfaWin2006a}, (i) is a necessary condition for relative compactness in $\mathbb M$.
+\begin{remark}[Relative compactness criterion is only sufficient] By Proposition \ref{noteP:05}, (i) is a necessary condition for relative compactness in $\mathbb M$.
 Note that (ii) is not necessary for relative compactness in $\mathbb M_c$: Consider, for example,

 Since $\smallx_n \to \overline{(\N, r_{\mathrm{eucl}}, \delta_0)}$, as $n\to\infty$, the set $\Gamma$ is relatively compact, but (ii) does not hold. $ $ \end{remark} \sm